webfactory/ssh-agent/README.md

 Make sure not to miss the next section, though.

-### Forwarding the SSH agent into Docker build processes, together with multiple Deploy Keys

-If you use one of:
-* the `docker/build-push-action`
-* manual `docker build`
-* manual `docker compose build`
+### Using Multiple Deploy Keys Inside Docker Builds

-_and_ want to use multiple GitHub deploy keys, you need to copy the Git and SSH configuration to the container during the build.
-This is necessary so that Git can pick the right one from your deployment keys.
+When you pass the SSH agent socket to the Docker build environment _and_ want to use multiple GitHub deploy keys, you need to copy the Git and SSH configuration files to the build environment as well.
 This is necessary _in addition to_ forwarding the SSH agent socket into the build process.
+The config files are required so that Git can pick the right one from your deployment keys.

 This requires an additional step in the workflow file **after** the `ssh-agent` step and **before** the Docker build step.
 You also need two additional lines in the `Dockerfile` to actually copy the configs.